It ain’t easy being green… the biomass baseload solution for green energy

 “It is the potential solution to deal with all the old coal-fired power generators shutting down or being removed from the market with biomass generators providing baseload power and significant amounts once fuel resources are established,” Hunter chief executive officer Richard Poole told Stockhead.

-He added that using the biomass removed during hazard reduction as feedstock at a reasonable price rather than just “putting it in a pile and burning it”, would be an example of how Australia could make better use of its resources to reduce carbon emissions while providing baseload power.
+He added that using the biomass removed during hazard reduction as feedstock at a reasonable price rather than just “putting it in a pile and burning it”, would be an example of how Australia could make better use of its resources to reduce carbon emissions while providing baseload green energy.

 Redbank started operating in 2000 as an environmental solution developed by the CSIRO and Ecogen to assist in the removal of waste coal tailings by using waste coal as fuel before shutting down in 2014.